scottkd/interview-prep/ht/README.md

 	+ Output column and row delimiter removed from output
 	+ Double backslash characters in input -> single backslash character in output
-	+ If there are two consecutive backslashes, the next char doesn't think it is 'escaped' -Protects against '\' being the last char of field value.
+	+ If there are two consecutive backslashes, the next char doesn't think it is 'escaped'
+		- Protects against '\' being the last char of field value.
-		-Properly handles multiple backslashes in a row.
+		- Properly handles multiple backslashes in a row.